The secret to creating high converting QR Code campaigns

 Creative and unique QR codes instantly grab the user’s attention and rejuvenate brand recall.
 Think Nike’s ‘Just Do It’ tagline or Coca-Cola’s ‘Share a Coke’ campaign.
 For a successful QR code campaign, designing a unique and creative QR code is a very crucial step.
 In addition to this, choosing the best QR Code generator will guarantee a QR Code that isn’t broken.

 Choose the type of QR code – Static vs Dynamic QR Code

 With static QR codes, you cannot edit the information once it has been created.
 They are ideally used for a one-off campaign and the metrics cannot be tracked.

-Some examples for using static QR codes are: to distribute newsletters or event information (venue, timings, guests etc) or sharing documents.
+Some examples of using static QR codes are: to distribute newsletters or event information (venue, timings, guests, etc) or sharing documents.

 Dynamic QR codes, on the other hand, are editable.
 The content within this code can be changed as and when required.
-Once a QR code is scanned, the user is taken to the associated action – landing page, location, PDF.
+Once a QR code is scanned, the user is taken to the associated action – landing page, location, PDF to QR Codes.

 One of the ways to make QR Code campaigns eye-catching is through attractive QR codes.
 A QR code can be made colorful to resonate with the brand color.
 Logos, images or text can be added within the QR code.

 Having a QR Code campaign that doesn’t take the user to a mobile-friendly landing page can spell disaster.
 In 2011, Continental Airlines had made this error with their QR Code campaign.
 The landing page had a pop-up that covered most of the screen making it impossible for people to actually click on any of the options.